zama-ai/threshold-fhe/conf-trace/README.md

 # Conf-trace

-Conf-trace is a library shared by multiple KMS services that provides configuration and tracing functionality.
+Conf-trace is a library that provides configuration and tracing functionality.
 It offers robust telemetry, request tracing, and gRPC request handling capabilities.

 ## Features